OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
 To prevent the Live Media from starting again after the reboot, eject the Live Media as the next boot begins.
-Or alternately, when presented with the Live Media installer option menu, select the _**Boot from Hard Disk**_ option.
+Or alternately, when presented with the Live Media installer options menu, select the _**Boot from Hard Disk**_ option.
 </div>